Skip to content

 java

-@ValidJsonSchema(ref = "user_dto.json") // specify a schema file
+@ValidJsonSchema(ref = "user_dto.json") // schema file under the base directory

 public class UserDto { ... }